-- Preheat oven to 180 C (160 C fan-forced.)
-Line base and sides of a 23cm cake pan with baking paper.
+- Preheat oven to 180 C / 160 C fan-forced.)
+Grease and line the base of a deep round 23cm cake pan with baking paper.

 - Meanwhile, to make the ganache, place the chocolate in a bowl.
-Heat cream in a small saucepan on low, until just simmering.
-Pour hot cream over chocolate and stir until melted and smooth.
-Stand ganache for 15 minutes, until thickened slightly.
-Spread over top of cake.
-Cut into wedges and serve.
+Heat the cream in a small saucepan on low, until just simmering.
+Pour the hot cream over chocolate and stir until melted and smooth.
+Stand the ganache for 15 minutes, until thickened slightly.
+Spread the ganache over top of cake and then cut into wedges and serve.

 Preparation time: 10 minutes plus standing Cooking time: 50-55 minutes

 TIPS!
 Zucchini can hold a lot of water, which can affect the finished texture of the cake.
 If the grated zucchini seems super watery, simply squeeze out some of the liquid, then add the zucchini to the cake mixture.
 I grated the zucchini in the food processor so it didn’t get too soggy.
 The water content of the zucchini can also affect the baking time of the cake, so return it to the oven for another 10 minutes if it needs it – simply test with a skewer that comes out clean.